MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/choosing-a-form-s-property-set.md

 - COM
 ms.assetid: 5680fed2-b2e7-4c4b-9ba8-2c497b9c433c
 description: "Last modified: July 23, 2011"
 ---

-# Choosing a Form's Property Set
+# Choosing a form's property set

 **Applies to**: Outlook

 When you implement your form server, you need to have a property for each piece of information that your message class needs.
 These properties can be predefined MAPI properties, or they can be custom properties that you define.
 For more information about working with properties, see [MAPI Property Overview](mapi-property-overview.md).